 - Come with Bonus Copter’s Battery and Safety Goggles (Under the inner pack)

 Apart from being a work of art, it also puts on the table advanced capabilities that most drones costing $100 do not.
-Think of a quadcopter that has a 6-axis gyro, comes in a Ready-To-Fly state with an FPV controller and makes brushless flights that costs $100 only.
+Think of a quadcopter that has a 6-axis gyro, comes in a Ready-To-Fly state with an FPV controller and makes brushless flights that cost $100 only.

 In essence, it is able to compare with many of the leading market players’ products like the Airbot, Parrot or even Walkera.
 In this edition, we will examine these minute and advanced features of the Holy Stone X300C.